 On June 6, 2018, more than 300 phenomenal Black women answered the call for Unity and gathered on the steps of the Tennessee State Capitol to send a message: our votes will not be denied, overlooked, or taken for granted.

-Over the past several months, we’ve had several conversations with Black women about what we bring to the table when it comes to leadership, politics, business, our relationships, and our families.
-One thing holds true: we are magical.
+In 2018, we hosted several conversations with Black women about what we bring to the table when it comes to leadership, politics, business, our relationships, and our families.
+One thing held and continues to hold true: we are magical.

-As you may recall, 98% of Black women turned out in Alabama to vote for and elect Doug Jones to the U.S. Senate, defeating his openly racist Republican opponent.
+As you may recall in 2017, 98% of Black women turned out in Alabama to vote for and elect Doug Jones to the U.S. Senate, defeating his openly racist Republican opponent.
 It was the first time in 25 years that a Democrat won a seat in the staunchly conservative state.
-In Georgia, Stacey Abrams will attempt to make history by becoming the nation’s first black female governor — and Georgia’s first woman governor — by winning the general election in November.
-From Black Lives Matter to #MeToo, black women are at the forefront of progressive movements today.
+From Black Lives Matter to #MeToo, Black women are at the forefront of progressive movements today.
 These are just a few examples where Black women have stepped up to lead and get the job done.

-We’re attempting to do something bold, but we need your help.
-How magnificent would it be if Black women from all walks of life united to ensure black voters registered to vote and turned out in large numbers for the August 2nd and November 6th midterm elections?
+We’re doing something bold, but we need your help.
+We’ve proven time and time again that Black women lead the way.
+Let’s keep up the momentum by uniting from our various walks of life to ensure Black voters are registered to vote and turn out in large numbers for every election.

 Democracy works best when everyone participates and we know our best approach is organizing the community we can relate to and most effectively reach, which is black women.